-What is Repetitive Strain Injury?
+What Can Cause Repetitive Strain Injuries?

 The exact reasons why RSI actually establishes is unclear within the medical industry.
 Also, it is still not clear why some people develop RSI over time during repetitive tasks, and others doing the same tasks do not develop it.

 It has also been suggested that physiological workplace factors can contribute to RSI.
 This normally means stress at work which can increase muscle tension and/or affects how the body feels pain in general.